sanekgusev/beemsterstraat370/index.md

 - iRobot Braava automatic mopper
 - Cordless vacuum cleaner
-- AEG Lavamat 61260TL compact top-loading washer
+- AEG Lavamat 61260TL compact top-loading washing machine

-And here are some of the things that we *__don't__* have, but which you might miss:
+And here are some of the things that we __don't__ have, but which you might miss, so keep these in mind:

 - Dryer
 - Dishwasher